FAQs

 How do I get my verified certificate from edX?

-Every few weeks, CS50’s staff provides edX with a list of students who have satisfied the course’s requirements (by receiving scores of at least 70% on each of all of the required problems).
-Typically, within a week thereafter, edX then generates students’ Verified Certificates (for students who have active verification), at which point they should appear automatically on edX’s dashboard.
+Every three weeks, CS50’s staff provides edX with a list of students who have satisfied the course’s requirements (by receiving scores of at least 70% on each of all of the required problems).
+Typically, within a week thereafter, edX then generates students’ verified certificates (for students who have active verification), at which point they should appear automatically on edX’s dashboard.
+Thus, after you have satisfied the course’s requirements, it can take up to 30 days for your verified certificate to be generated by edX.
 Note that edX will not notify you, so be sure to check your dashboard periodically.

-If it has been more than a month since you met all requirements and you have still not received your certificate despite holding an active Verification that whole time, email certificates@cs50.harvard.edu with your details.
-Please do not email sooner; we cannot accept requests for expedited processing of Verified Certificates.
+If it has been more than 30 days since you met all requirements and you have still not received your certificate despite holding an active Verification that whole time, email certificates@cs50.harvard.edu with your details.
+Please do not email sooner; we cannot accept requests for expedited processing of verified certificates.

 Can you rush the issuance of my verified certificate from edX?